Me and My ADHD Family — Happily Imperfect Together

 As I fired up my e-mail program to send the new article to my editor at ADDitude magazine, I discovered an earlier email with the same exact blog title.
 Yes, I had somehow not only written about this funny anecdote before, but I had given it the same title, and had submitted it two months ago.
 My pride escaped from me with all the elegance of a balloon set free.

 Meanwhile, in the other room, my youngest continues to work on a loom project for Christmas.
-This has been difficult for her.
+This has been difficult for her, as fine motor control is something she struggles with.
 We are on our second try, with two months passed since the last attempt.
-She has cerebral palsy, so fine motor control is something she struggles with.
 This time, however, she’s making great progress.
 This is thanks to my careful attention to the initial stages of the project.
 I taught her how to do it.
 I helped her get going.
 I corrected her mistakes gently here and there.
 I also boosted her self-esteem with every success.
 When she seemed to have momentum, I allowed myself to get busy on my own project.
 However, writing my article while helping her probably contributed to my editorial error.

 Write a sentence.
 Help her out.
 Write another sentence.
 Make sure she’s focused.
 Write another sentence.
 Answer her questions.
 Write another sentence.
 Set the TV up so she can watch while working.
 Write a…where was I again?

 When I am looking at 550 words of wasted effort, I can’t help but feel like I blew it.
 What a colossal waste of time!
 While I shook my head in disbelief, I knew I needed to cut myself some slack.
-I just had surgery a few days ago.
-I was barely out from under the anesthesia and still groggy, but I expected to write professionally and be Super Dad, too!
+I just went through a major medical procedure a few days ago and was still groggy, but I expected to write professionally and be Super Dad, too!
 When I figured out what I had done, instead of beating myself up, I let out a big Santa laugh.
 Then I began writing a new article.

 I’m going to share something with you to keep in mind over the holidays, no matter which holiday you observe, about what to do when you make a mistake: